Theodoxus anatolicus (Récluz, 1841)

 Synonyms: belladona, bellardii, interposita, trojana

 Morphologically, the species differs from altenai by a more reduced columellar plate, and a more uniform dark patterning of the periostracum.
-The species differs from the variant “saulcyi” of fluviatilis by its operculum.
+The species differs from the variant “saulcyi” of fluviatilis by its shape and operculum.
 Here, some “saulcyi” from Ezouza river, Geroskipou, Paphos, SW.
 Cyprus, with the typical fluviatilis operculum.
 6,6-6,7mm.

 The shell of this species is small, and seems constant in shape: globose like the most globose specimens of baeticus.
 The columellar callus does not expand posteriorly up to the lip like in the “saulcyi” variant of fluviatilis, but narrows and vanishes at about the four fifths of the columellar height.